tdignan87/QuizMania/README.md

 ### Known Bugs

 * Rarely the API wont load the data into the questions and answers.
-Seems to happen at Politics Category.
+Seems to happen at several categories.
+I suspect issue with API as no errors i can find when debugging.

-#### Workarounds:
-Added IF statement that removes politics as a category option.

 ## Deployment: